Jacques Drèze: Leadership

-CORE

 CORE was created in 1966, and rapidly grew into a leading research centre of international significance.
 Jacques Drèze was the instigator, the organiser, the first Director and a long-time President of CORE.
-His outside connections were critical in gathering outside support and in attracting foreign members or visitors.
+His outside connections were critical in gathering outside support and attracting foreign members or visitors.

 As expressed by Robert Aumann, CORE is "a unique breeding ground; a place where cross-fertilisation leads to the conception of new ideas, as well as a womb – a warm, supportive environment in which these ideas can grow and mature".
-The research output at CORE since 1966 consists to date of some 110 books, 125 doctoral dissertations, 1700 published articles; Discussion Papers now average 85 per year.
+The research output at CORE since 1966 consists to date of some 110 books, 125 doctoral dissertations, and 1700 published articles; Discussion Papers now average 85 per year.

 Also, CORE has served as a model, emulated in other European countries, often at the hands of former CORE members or visitors: Bonn, for GREQAM in Marseille, CentER at Tilburg or Delta in Paris.